RomeCore/SearXSharp/README.md

 <p align="center">
   <b>Made with ❤️, ☕, and an unhealthy amount of profanity</b><br>
   <i>If this project saved you money, buy me a coffee.
 Or don't.
-I'm not your mom, blyat.</i>
+I'm not your mom.</i>
 </p>

 <p align="center">